 I also have fought Intractable Epilepsy.
 But thanks to a right temporal lobectomy, I have been cured of my seizures, and I have been freed to pursue my best life once again!

 For 7 long years I battled to get back on my feet, and it is with great pride and happiness I can say that I am stronger than I have ever been!

 I feel absolutely wonderful.
 Living a mindful life, taking care of my body through diet and exercise, and my mind through mindfulness and meditation allows me to FEEL JOY.
 Self care is no longer a chore; it is something I wholly embrace.

-I reached out to a therapist and ended up in weekly therapy sessions for the next three years.
-As I progressed with my treatment, I started a Facebook page called A Little Bent where I would share thoughts and memes – it became a source of strength and connection for me.
-Today it has grown to over 47,000 followers, and I love seeing the names I recognize who regularly comment.
-Those connections help make me feel even more human.
+As I progressed with my treatments for PTSD, I started a Facebook page called A Little Bent, where I would share thoughts and connect with others – it became a source of strength for me and incredibly enough, inspiration for others.
+Today it has grown to over 47,000 followers, and it warms my heart to see the names I recognize who regularly comment.

 I blogged about those experiences as I went through them – this website has an archive of a play by play on what it’s like to be a PTSD human research subject.

 Hours after the final clinical study, then unbeknownst to me, I had my first seizure, thus beginning my next great odyssey – one that has lasted for the past four years.
 Clusters of seizures, every 2-3 weeks, with seizures every 2 hours for five or more days at a time.

 At first, I assumed I was having severe anxiety attacks – until one escalated into a full-blown tonic-clonic (gran-mal) seizure, sending me to the hospital and into a lengthy process of medical testing and treatment that culminated in neurosurgery after numerous anti-epileptic medications failed to control my seizures.